-The SARB has a BCP in place which aims to provide a framework for the effective management of a business continuity management programme.
+The SARB has a BCP in place which aims to provide a framework for the effective management of a business continuity management (BCM) programme.
 This policy allows each department, including the FMI, to establish a BCP which is specific and appropriate to its own operations.
-In this context, business continuity management is supported by the NPSD Operational Risk Management Framework, and more specifically by the NPSD BCP, which applies to the SADC-RTGS and other NPSD operational services.
+In this context, BCM is supported by NPSD's Operational Risk Management Framework, and more specifically by NPSD's BCP, which applies to the

+SADC-RTGS and other NPSD operational services.